When I was in the fifth grade, I started a Ghost Club.

 Anyone whose ever watched a scary movie and slept with the lights on or hidden under the blankets despite the 90 degree heat, can attest to the fact that explaining everything away can be boring.
 So why are we so eager to make perfect sense of everything?

-was brought to my attention a few days ago, I got all a-twitter!
+So when this was brought to my attention a few days ago, I got all a-twitter!

 That's a 4,000-year-old Egyptian statue spinning all on it's own.
 Kinda spooky huh?
 It's called "Neb-Senu".